isomerpages/moe-chijologc/_holistic-education/Departments/Mathematics.md

 Student Voice and Peer Learning:
 We believe in empowering our students and fostering a collaborative learning environment.
 Our Primary 4 Buddy Programme exemplifies this approach:

-- P4 Buddy Programme: Primary 4 students take on the role of mentors, helping their Primary 2 'sisters' learn maths in a fun and engaging manner.
+- Math Buddy Programme: Primary 4 students take on the role of mentors, helping their Primary 2 ‘sisters’ learn maths in a fun and engaging manner.
 This programme not only reinforces mathematical concepts for both age groups but also develops leadership skills and builds strong bonds across year levels.
+Encouraged by the good response from the P2 students, we started the P3 and P5 Math Buddy Programme in 2025.

 Enrichment Programmes:
 To challenge and stretch our high-achieving students, we offer: